Fall Dinner Menus Inspired by Provencal Flavours

 Join a Provencal Culinary Adventure

 Chef Francois and his lovely wife Lisa have put together a 5-day tour along the Mediterranean coastline from Marseille to Nice.
 The tour begins in Marseille at the Vieux Port, where you begin to understand why this is the birthplace of bouillabaisse.
-This culinary adventure includes cooking classes, a chance to meet local food producers, some Provencal wine tasting (bien sûr).
-This tour from June 18-22, 2019 is limited to 10 hungry food lovers.
-For additional details on this tour click here.
+This culinary adventure includes cooking classes, a chance to meet local food producers, and some Provencal wine tasting (bien sûr).